gtema/openstack/doc/src/osc.md

 * `load-balancer` — Load Balancer service operations
 * `network` — Network (Neutron) commands
 * `object-store` — Object Store service (Swift) commands
+* `completion` — Output shell completion code for the specified shell (bash, zsh, fish, or powershell).
+The shell code must be evaluated to provide interactive completion of `osc` commands.
+This can be done by sourcing it from the .bash_profile

 ###### **Options:**